-In accordance with [Senate Bill 280](#) from the 82nd Legislative Session in 2023, the Plan provides benefits for contraceptive injection or the insertion of a device at a hospital immediately after an insured gives birth.
+Covered contraception also includes contraceptive injection or the insertion of a contraceptive device at a hospital immediately after an insured gives birth.

 Colorectal Cancer Screening

 Colorectal screening tests are covered at 100% when provided in-network for adults aged 45 years and older who are at average risk of colorectal cancer in accordance with the American Cancer Society's qualified recommendations; or beginning at age 40 for members with a high-risk of colorectal cancer.
 For more information regarding colorectal screening guidelines, contact the Claim's Administrator.